aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 * a [GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account)
 * the [GitHub CLI](https://cli.github.com/)
 * the [Aptos CLI](../../cli-tools/aptos-cli-tool/install-aptos-cli.md) (or you can run from [aptos-core](https://github.com/aptos-labs/aptos-core) source via `cargo run`)

-## Role of accounts
+* the `aptos-core` repository checked out: `git clone https://github.com/aptos-labs/aptos-core.git`

+## Understand minting

+TODO: Consider moving all of this conceptual information to its own page, perhaps a new NFT index.
+Merge with conceptual information from Workshop #2.

+* Review the [mint_nft](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/mint_nft) source code and code comments within each subdirectory.
+* Explore the `mint_event_ticket` function defined within each subdirectory.

+### NFT types

+The two most common types of NFT are Event ticket / certificates and PFP NFTs.

+#### Event tickets and certificates

+This kind of NFT has a base token, and every new NFT generated from this base token has the same token data ID and image.
+They are generally used as certificates, meaning each NFT created from the base token is considered a printing edition of the base token.

+You might use this type of NFT for event tickets where each NFT is a ticket and has properties representing expiration date and if the ticket has been used.
+When you mint the NFT, you may set an expiration time for the event ticket and `is_ticket_used` to `false`.
+When the ticket is used, you update `is_ticket_used` to `true`.

+#### Profile picture (PFP) NFTs

+A PFP NFT has a unique token data ID and picture for each token.
+There are generally no printing editions of this NFT.
+Most NFT collections on NFT marketplaces are of this kind.
+They are generally proofs of ownership of an art piece.

+In this tutorial, we describe how to create and mint event ticket NFTs.

+### Accounts

 When you are minting an NFT, the NFT is stored under your [account](../../concepts/accounts.md) address.
 When you submit a transaction, you sign the transaction.
+Find your account configuration information in `.aptos/config.yaml` relative to where you run `aptos init` (below).

 [Resource accounts](../resource-accounts.md) allow the delegation of signing transactions.
 You create a resource account to grant a signer capability that can be stored in a new resource on the same account and can sign transactions autonomously.
 The signer capability is protected as no one has access to the private key for the resource account.

-## Understand minting

-* Review the [mint_nft](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/mint_nft) source code and code comments within each subdirectory.
-* Explore the `mint_event_ticket` function defined within each subdirectory.

 ### Initialization